-Huitlacoche is a type of fungus that grows on corn, and it’s considered to be a delicacy in Mexico.
-It’s often used in soups or stews, or it can be fried and served as a side dish.
-Huitlacoche has a earthy, smoky flavor that some people compare to truffles.
+Huitlacoche is a fungus that grows on corn, and it’s considered a delicacy in Mexico.
+It’s often used in soups or stews or can be fried and served as a side dish.
+Huitlacoche has an earthy, smoky flavor that some people compare to truffles.

-This is a strange food simply due to the fact that it’s a fungus and a little funky looking but if you’ve enjoyed mold on sheep’s milk cheese or cow cheese, you may like this regional delicacy.
+This is a strange food simply because it’s a fungus and a little funky looking, but if you’ve enjoyed mold on sheep’s milk cheese or cow cheese, you may like this regional delicacy.

 9. Frogs’ legs, France